The Different Types Of Stressors And How To Deal With Them

 What are stressors?

-A stressor could be sitting in traffic, an upcoming presentation, or an illness.
+A stressor could be sitting in traffic, an upcoming work presentation, or an illness.
 A stressor often causes a stress reaction but is not the emotion or experience of stress itself.
 Separating stress from the cause may help you find ways to reduce it.

 Types of stressors

 There are several categories of stressors that you may experience, which could overlap.
-For example, you might experience chronic and acute biological or internal stressors that are both biological and psychological.
+For example, you might experience chronic and acute stressors that are both biological and psychological.
+Below are several types of stressors.
+Consider creating a list of stressors you experience to journal about or discuss with your therapist.

 Biological stressors vs. psychological stressors